-Where a pupil continues to make less than expected progress, despite evidence-based support and interventions that are matched to the pupil's area of need, the school will consider involving specialists.
+Where a pupil continues to make less than expected progress, despite evidencebased support and interventions that are matched to the pupil's area of need, the school will consider involving specialists.
 The SENCo liaises frequently with a number of specialists and outside agencies, for example:

 - Learning Behaviour Assessment Team

 - Autism and Social Communication Team

 - Occupational Therapy

 - Physiotherapy

 - Audiology

 - Educational Psychology

 - Child and Adolescent Mental Health Service (CAMHS)

 - School Nursing Service

 - Community Paediatrician

-- Speech and Language Therapy - Social Services
+- Speech and Language Therapy

+- Social Services

-Specialists may be involved at any point to aid with identification of SEND (In West Sussex, Social Communication concerns are referred to the CDC and ADHD is diagnosed through CAMHS) and effective support and intervention.
+Specialists may be involved at any point to aid with identification of SEN and effective support and intervention.
 A specialist's involvement will be requested where a pupil continues to make little or no progress over a sustained period or where they continue to work at levels substantially below those expected of pupils of a similar age despite evidence-based SEN support delivered by appropriately trained staff.
 The pupil's parents will always be involved in any decision to involve specialists.
 The involvement of specialists and what was discussed or agreed will be recorded and shared with the parents and teaching staff supporting the child in the same way as other SEN Support.
 All referrals will be subject to the criteria and waiting lists set by the outside agency.
 In a very small minority of cases where the level of SEN Support is significantly over what can be expected of a mainstream school to provide within the allocated budget and progress is not forthcoming, parents and carers and the school may choose to apply for an Educational Health Care Needs Assessment with the aim of achieving an Educational Health Care Plan (EHCP).
-This will be within the criteria supplied by the Local Authority and legislation.
+This will be within the criteria supplied by the Local Authority.